2015–16 Vijay Hazare Trophy

-2015–16 Vijay Hazare Trophy is the 14th season of the Vijay Hazare Trophy, a List A cricket tournament in India.
-It was contested by 27 domestic cricket teams of India.
-The final was contested by Delhi and Gujarat.
-It was only the second time they have played each other in a one-day game.
+The 2015–16 Vijay Hazare Trophy was the 23rd edition of the Vijay Hazare Trophy, an annual List A cricket tournament in India.
+It was held between 10 and 28 December 2015.
+The final was contested by Delhi and Gujarat, only the second time they had played each other in a one-day match.
 Gujarat won the final by 139 runs to claim their first Vijay Hazare title.
 They advanced to play in the 2015–16 Deodhar Trophy.